-Prevention and Exams
+Prevention and Exams in Fresno

 The purpose of preventative dental care is to maintain a healthy, self-confident smile and avoid serious and costly dental problems.
 At the office of Dr. Weissich and Dr. Buck, we focus on helping people of all ages achieve optimal oral health through regular dental exams and hygiene treatments.